Blocking ads removes funding from us!

 Conclusion

 Samsung's Galaxy S21 offers a very good overall package.
 The design is modern and yet simple, it is very well made and the display is outstanding, as is usual for Samsung.
-If you prefer a higher resolution, you have to go to S21Ultra to grab.
-The hardware has changed in many respects, especially with the Proprocessor, improved.
-However, the lack of memory expansion, lower resolution and the lack of a glass back are irritating.
-They didn't bother me personally, but are worth mentioning.
-The device looks like a to me Galaxy S20FE 5G+.
-For me, that certain something is missing, a feature, a piece of hardware that makes the device unique.
-Kind of like the microscope camera from the Oppo X3 Pro or the S-Pen on the Note.
+If you prefer a higher resolution, you have to go to S21Ultra The hardware has improved in many respects, especially the processor.
+The lack of memory expansion, lower resolution and the lack of a glass back are irritating.
+They didn't bother me personally, but are important to mention.
+The device seems to me like a Galaxy S20FE 5G+.
+For me, it's missing that certain something, a feature, a piece of hardware that makes the device unique.
+Like the microscope camera on the Oppo X3 Pro or the S-Pen on the Note.
 The cameras have gotten better, as has the battery.
-Samsung can convince with the software.
+Samsung is impressive when it comes to software.

 So should you buy an S21?
 There are only a few smartphones in the small 6 inch region.
 There that would be Pixel 5which is not really a flagship and the S20 FE 5G.
 If the improved features are important to you, take the S21.
 If you can get by with less, go for the Samsung Galaxy S20 FE 5G (you can find our test on this here).